Malibu Securities Lawyer

 How much does it cost to hire a securities attorney?

-We handle most securities cases on a contingency fee basis, meaning you pay no attorney fees unless we recover money for you.
-The fee percentage is discussed during your free consultation.
+Varnavides Law offers a free consultation.
+Fee arrangements vary by matter and are discussed during consultation.
 You may remain responsible for case costs such as filing fees, which we can discuss during our initial meeting.

 What documents should I gather before consulting with a securities attorney?